mivano/azure-cost-cli/README.md

 Using the `--skipHeader` parameter is important here, otherwise you will get a header for each subscription which will mess up the output file as it will append the data to the same file.

+## Is there cost involved?

+No, the calls to the Azure Cost APIs are [free](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/automation-faq#am-i-charged-for-using-the-cost-details-api), although there are some [rate limits](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/get-small-usage-datasets-on-demand#latency-and-rate-limits) in place.
+Avoid pulling data too often as it will only be refreshed every [4 hours](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/get-small-usage-datasets-on-demand#request-schedule).

 ## Let's Connect!

 I appreciate every star ⭐ that my projects receive, and your support means a lot to me!
 If you find my projects useful or enjoyable, please consider giving them a star.